Sudip Roy Barman: Political career

-Barman contested assembly election for the first time in 1993 from Agartala constituency against former CPI(M) Chief Minister Nripen Chakraborty and lost.
-Later, in 1998 Barman contested from the same constituency & defeated CPI(M) leader Krishna Rakshit by a margin of 2062 votes.
-He won 5 assembly elections consecutively since 1998 defeating prominent Communist leaders Dr Bikash Roy, Sankar Prasad Datta, Krishna Rakshit respectively.
-In 2016, he is one of the six MLAs from Indian National Congress who joined All India Trinamool Congress, due to various inconsistencies with the Indian National Congress allying with Communist Party of India (Marxist) in 2016 West Bengal Legislative Assembly election.
-On 7 August 2017, he along with 5 other AITC MLAs of Tripura Legislative Assembly joined BJP in presence of Himanta Biswa Sarma and Dharmendra Pradhan after they cross voted against the party lines in 2017 Indian presidential election.
-In March 2018, Barman was appointed the Health Minister designated with other portfolios at the Biplab Deb Cabinet but was removed shortly as the Cabinet Minister due to his anti party activities.
-On 7 February 2022, he and MLA Ashish Kumar Saha resigned from their MLA post and quit BJP.
-On 8 February, Barman, along with his supporters, joined INC.
+Barman contested an assembly election for the first time in 1993 from the Agartala constituency against former CPI(M) Chief Minister Nripen Chakraborty and lost.
+Later, in 1998 Barman contested the same constituency & defeated CPI(M) leader Krishna Rakshit by a margin of 2062 votes.
+He won 5 consecutiveassembly elections since 1998 defeating prominent Communist leaders Dr. Bikash Roy, Sankar Prasad Datta, and Krishna Rakshit respectively.
+In 2016, he was one of the six MLAs from Indian National Congress who joined the All India Trinamool Congress, due to various perceived inconsistencies with the Indian National Congress allying with the Communist Party of India (Marxist) in the 2016 West Bengal Legislative Assembly election.
+On 7 August 2017, he along with 5 other AITC MLAs of the Tripura Legislative Assembly joined the BJP in the presence of Himanta Biswa Sarma and Dharmendra Pradhan after they voted against party lines in the 2017 Indian presidential election.
+In March 2018, Barman was appointed Health Minister designated with other portfolios at the Biplab Deb Cabinet, but was removed shortly after due to his anti-party activities.
+On 7 February 2022, he and MLA Ashish Kumar Saha resigned from their MLA post and quit the BJP.
+On 8 February, Barman, along with his supporters, rejoined the INC.